apoorvkh/cvpr-latex-template/README.md

 Add supplemental material to `12_appendix.tex`.
 Compile with `_supplementary.tex` as the main document.

 - Set `\review` OR `\camera` in [line 2 of `_supplementary.tex`](https://github.com/apoorvkh/cvpr-latex-template/blob/main/_supplementary.tex#L2).
+- You can refer to sections, references, figures, tables, etc. in the main document!

 ## 👿 Rebuttal

 Compile with `_rebuttal.tex` as the main document.

 - You can use `\R{1}`, `\R{2}`, etc. as colored references to reviewers.
+- You can refer to sections, references, figures, tables, etc. in the main document!